particle-iot/docs/src/content/getting-started/hardware/hardware-overview.md

 ### B-SoM

 The B-SoM includes only cellular (not Wi-Fi, satellite, or LoRaWAN).
-It uses the same M.2 NGFF socket as the M-SoM, though there are some minor differences because of the use of differnet MCUs (Realtek RTL8722 in M-SoM and Nordic nRF52840 in B-SoM).
+It uses the same M.2 NGFF socket as the M-SoM, though there are some minor differences because of the use of different MCUs (Realtek RTL8722 in M-SoM and Nordic nRF52840 in B-SoM).

 - [B404X datasheet](/reference/datasheets/b-series/b404x-datasheet/)
 - [B504 datasheet](/reference/datasheets/b-series/b504-datasheet/)